kalekdev/uni/semester-1/digitaltechnik/notes.typ

 Binary subtraction can be written as the addition of 2s complement numbers.
 It will simply work and the MSB will be an accurate signing bit.
 IMPORTANT: Do not forget +'ve number signing bit!

 == Encoding
-Tetraden / Nibble - groups of 4 bits
+Tetrad / Nibble - groups of 4 bits

 Many different ways to encode 10 numbers, each has their advantages / disadvantages.
 For example, Gray / O'Brien encoding is useful for counting, because they are assigned in such a way that only 1 bit changes per increment.